MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     }
     ```

-Press `F5` to build and run your project.
+Select `F5` to build and run your project.
 Enter a new URL in the address bar, and click **Go**.
 For example, enter `https://www.bing.com`.
 Confirm that the WebView2 control navigates to the URL.

 > [!NOTE]
 > Make sure a complete URL is entered in the address bar.
 An `ArgumentException` is thrown if the URL does not start with `http://` or `https://`